 After arriving, they spent the first six weeks in primary training.
 During week 1, the soldiers did infantry drilling; week 2, manual arms and marching to music; week 3, machine gun training; week 4, was pistol usage; week 5, M1 rifle firing; week 6, was training with gas masks, gas attacks, pitching tents, and hikes; weeks 7, 8, and 9 were spent learning the weapons, firing each one, learning the parts of the weapons and their functions, field stripping and caring for weapons and the cleaning of weapons.

 It is known that he was not one of the soldiers who went home for Christmas.
-The enlisted men left Ft.
-Knox at about 1:00 P.M. on Saturday, December 21 – by chartered bus – and arrived in Janesville at about 3:00 A.M. on Sunday, December 22.
+Those men paid $12.00 each and left Ft.
+Knox at about 1:00 P.M. on Saturday, December 21st – by chartered bus – and arrived in Janesville at about 3:00 A.M. on Sunday, December 22nd.
 For those who remained at Ft.
 Knox, the base was decorated with lighted Christmas trees along its streets, and each night Christmas carols were sung by a well-trained choir that went from barracks to barracks.
 The sight was said to be beautiful as the soldiers entered the camp from the ridge north of their barracks.
 The workload of the soldiers was also reduced for the holidays.
 Christmas dinner consisted of roast turkey, baked ham, candied sweet potatoes, snowflake potatoes, giblet gravy, oyster dressing, cranberry sauce, pickle relish, grapes, oranges, rolls, fruit cake, ice cream, bread, butter, and coffee.
 After dinner, cigars, cigarettes, and candy were provided.

 Most of the men were attending the various schools they were assigned to on January 13th taking classes lasting three months.
 The tankers went through intensive training in the various classes at the Armored Force School which taught classes in gunnery, radio communications, tank maintenance, vehicle maintenance, tank driving, as well as other classes.
 It was said that the men assigned to radio operator school had the most intense training and had to be able to receive and decode 20 words a minute.
 They also received fewer furloughs than the other men.